jwats164/Team3Project/Technical Design/DataStoragePlan-ImplementationLanguage-Framework.md

 SQLite was chosen as the database solution for our e-commerce desktop application selling miniature cars due to its lightweight, serverless architecture and seamless integration with Java applications.
 SQLite is a self-contained, file-based database engine, making it easy to deploy and manage, which is advantageous for a desktop application scenario.

-The decision to use SQLite is based by the following reasons:
+The decision to use SQLite is based on the following reasons:

 - **Portability:** SQLite databases are simple files, allowing for easy portability and distribution of the database along with the desktop application.
 This simplicity aligns well with the needs of a miniature car e-commerce platform.